RoryAJames/TorontoDevelopmentApplications/README.md

 ## Data Wrangling

-Here is an overview of the major data wrangling steps I performed:
+Here is an overview of the major data wrangling steps I performed throughout working on this project:

 - Applications were placed into a binary category (either approved or denied) based on the key words found in City of Toronto development applications dataset.